Claims handling process

 Problems with electronic submission: If you encounter technical problems when filling out and submitting the electronic form, send e-mail to PVK.lomaketuki(@)vakuutuskeskus.fi.
 This e-mail address will only serve you in technical issues related to the use of electronic services from 9 am to 3 pm.

 We do not provide IT support in the event of a problem with uploading attachments.
-If you are unable to submit the attachments in the requested file formats, you can print them out and send them by letter to the Patient Insurance Centre (address P.O.
+If you are unable to submit the attachments in the requested file formats, you can print them out or save them, e.g. on a memory stick and send them by letter to the Patient Insurance Centre (address P.O.
 Box 1, 00084 VAKUUTUSKESKUS).

 Submit documents to the Patient Insurance Centre by mail

-You can also deliver additional information, documents or original material related to your claim, such as plaster models or X-ray images, to the Patient Insurance Centre by mail.
+You can also deliver additional information, documents or original material related to your claim, such as plaster models, to the Patient Insurance Centre by mail.
 The Patient Insurance Centre’s postal address for claims is

 Patient Insurance Centre, P.O.
 Box 1, 00084 VAKUUTUSKESKUS.